slackapi/node-slack-sdk/packages/rtm-api/README.md

 The `@slack/rtm-api` package contains a simple, convenient, and configurable client for receiving events and sending simple messages to Slack's [Real Time Messaging API](https://api.slack.com/rtm).
 Use it in your app to stay connected to the Slack platform over a persistent Websocket connection.

+**Note**: RTM isn't available for modern scoped apps anymore.
+We recommend using the [Events API](https://slack.dev/node-slack-sdk/events-api) and [Web API](https://slack.dev/node-slack-sdk/web-api) instead.
+If you need to use RTM (possibly due to corporate firewall limitations), you can do so by creating a [legacy scoped app](#TODO).
+If you have an existing RTM app, do not update its scopes as it will be updated to a modern scoped app and stop working with RTM.

 ## Installation

 ```shell